nelsonfigueroa/mac-address-spoofer/README.md

 # MAC Address Generator

 Written using Ruby 2.6.3
+Only supports MacOS.
+If you need to spoof a MAC address on a linux OS, check out `macchanger`.

 This script spoofs your MAC address to a randomized one.
 A handful of computer manufacturers can be specified in order to generate a MAC address based on that manufacturer.
 If a manufacturer is specified, the first 3 bytes will match the manufacturer's while the last 3 bytes will be randomized.
 If no manufacturer is specified, the entire 6 bytes of the MAC address will be randomized.